Skip to content

 Key Strategies:

-• NRI/Foreign Income: Use DTAA to avoid double taxation
+• NRI/Foreign Income: Make full use of DTAA to avoid double tax.

 Income Bracket: ₹1 Crore – ₹10 Crores